UbiquityRobotics/learn/doing_more/lidar_navigation.md

 If the gods are with you the robot will approach that spot and rotate to the direction you specified.

-# Running AMCL to Dynamically Correct The Robot Location
+# Running AMCL to Correct Robot Location

 The most common package that figures out where the robot it in the room (relative to the map made before) is called AMCL.
 It uses an adaptive Monte Carlo method to find the location of the robot at any given time.